khaledElgohary/KORE_ASSIGNMENT/README.md

 - UserID as well only needed a simple string manipulation and data verification.
 - I first checked if the LEN(UserID)>6, or else the UserID is only ''''''.
 - If this check yields a true state, then Subtring will be processed to only extract the digits in the fields.
-- However, later I realized that while most UserIDs have 3 digits, this won't always be the case this ETL pipeline was processed for other data from same source, hence the Length check was only for length 6 since we can have the UserID starting from only 1 digit ( ex.
+- However, later I realized that while most UserIDs have 3 digits, this won't always be the case if this ETL pipeline was processed for other data from same source, hence the Length check was only for length 6 since we can have the UserID starting from only 1 digit ( ex.
 1,2,3, ---> 11,12,15 ---> 100,101,103).
 ### Email Format
 - Verifying emails format was one of the challenges I had in this project.
-- Emails do need to have a standard format which is local-part@domain.
+- Emails do need to have a standard format which is local-part@domain.domainSuffix
 - My Email verification was divided into the 2 steps.
 - For sake of simplicity, since this is a DB from a client source, and most of their users email address will follow the same domain and domain suffix.
 Then the most suitable verification is to check that there's only 1 occurence of example.com.
 - Further testing will be discussed after the data conversion step.